ameeno/Submission-notifier/README.md

-# Submission-notifier
+# Notify-on-specific-submission
-A python script that sends a message to your Reddit account when a post is submitted with a key word in a specific subreddit or multiple subreddits.
-Requires two accounts: one for sending the message and one for receiving.
-Works with latest version of Python.
+A message is sent to your Reddit account when a post is submitted with a key word in a specific subreddit.
+Need two accounts: one for sending message and one for receiving.